 Cortex Announces Positive Phase 2 Data for Use of Dronabinol in the Treatment of Obstructive Sleep Apnea

 GLEN ROCK, N.J., July 1, 2014 (GLOBE NEWSWIRE) — Cortex Pharmaceuticals, Inc. (CORX) (“Cortex” or the “Company”), a biopharmaceutical company currently engaged in the development of drugs for respiratory disorders, announced today that it has entered into a new license agreement with the University of Illinois that provides Cortex with exclusive rights to patents claiming the use of cannabinoids for the treatment of sleep related breathing disorders.
+This marks another milestone for the argument of legalising cannabis and its by-products, thanks to their ongoing contributions to both mental and physical health.
+Many people are already benefiting from such, with some even joining 420 social networks to speak to those with whom they have this in common.
+It is becoming an important part of many lives.
 Cortex is developing dronabinol (D9-tetrahydrocannabinol), a cannabinoid, for the treatment of obstructive sleep apnea (OSA), the most common form of sleep apnea.
 Alternatively if you’d like to look into general cannabinoids and how they can benefit you medicinally and also in a recreational way, you could research pharmaceutical grade CBD.

 Cortex previously conducted a 21 day, randomized, double-blind, placebo-controlled, dose escalation Phase 2 clinical study in 22 patients with OSA, in which dronabinol produced a statistically significant reduction in the Apnea-Hypopnea Index (AHI), the primary therapeutic end-point, and was observed to be safe and well tolerated.
 Dronabinol is currently under investigation, at the University of Illinois and other centers, in a pivotal Phase 2 OSA clinical trial, fully funded by the National Institutes of Health.